How does an agency become an approved field site?

 Does Seattle University provide health and accident insurance for students participating in field placements?

 No. Seattle University does not provide these insurance benefits.
 In addition, students must sign the "Field Placement - Risk Agreement" form at the beginning of their placement.
-This form can be found in the SOCW Field Manual.
+This form can be found in the BSW Field Practicum Manual.